 Once you have installed the required software, you are ready for your first online visit.
 You will need a quiet and private place where you will not be overheard by unauthorized third parties and where you are unlikely to be interrupted.
 Your home is the best place for these visits, but some people with private offices at work find that they can conveniently await their appointments in my virtual (online) "waiting room," while continuing to multi-task at work, making it unnecessary to take time away from their work duties to receive treatment, although after-work and after-school early-evening appointments are also routinely available, as part of SPC's Concierge Medicine Practice Model.

-You will receive an e-mail confirmation when your appointment is first scheduled, and several reminders in the days leading up to your upcoming appointment.
+You will receive several reminders in the days leading up to your appointment.
 Your first reminder will come in the form of an e-mail.
-You will continue to receive daily reminders until you either confirm or cancel your appointment.
+You will continue to receive reminders until you either confirm or cancel your appointment.
 If you cancel, please notify me of the cancellation, so that I may reschedule you.
-If your primary contact telephone number is a cell phone, you will receive a text message reminder following the initial e-mail reminder, if you have not yet responded.
+If your primary contact telephone number is a cell phone, you will also receive a text message reminder following the initial e-mail reminder, if you have not yet responded.
 Once you respond by confirming your appointment, you will receive no further reminders.
 However, failing to confirm an appointment does not cancel the appointment.
 To cancel an appointment, and avoid being charged for a missed visit, you must select and submit "Cancel."
 You will always receive an e-mail acknowledging the cancellation.

-The original confirmation e-mail will include an active link that you will click to enter a completely private, online waiting room.
-It will also contain a unique visit code--each and every appointment will have its own, unique code which can never be reused--which you will need to enter in order to access the virtual waiting room.
-This code usually autopopulates, but if not, you can simply enter it manually.
-Only the original confirmation e-mail will contain the visit code and the active link that will take you to my waiting room; reminder e-mails will not contain this information.
-If you cannot find your confirmation e-mail and code, try searching your e-mail archives for "Telemedicine Appointment with Dr. Silva."
-If you are still unable to find the visit code, simply notify me at the time of your visit by sending me a text, and I will provide it again a few minutes before we meet.
+Forty-eight hours before your appointment, you will receive the actual appointment e-mail, which will contain the active link that you will click to enter a completely private, online waiting room.
+This confirmation e-mail will contain a unique visit code--each appointment will have its own, unique code, which can never be reused--which you will need in order to access the virtual waiting room.
+If you click the link in the e-mail, Zoom will launch and the code will autopopulate; this works better than launching Zoom yourself and entering the code manually.
+If you cannot find your confirmation e-mail and code, simply notify me at the time of your visit by sending me a text at (432) 692-4525, and I will provide it again a few minutes before we meet.

 Desktop and laptop users who click early will also have the option to save to their calendars with a single click: